 Lute Ensemble: Stanley Buetens Recordings 1964-1995 now available for download and streaming!

 Over 50 years in the making, these are the previously unreleased recordings of Stanley Buetens with a variety of ensembles.
 He was working on finalizing this album before his death.
-CDbaby has the highest quality, but it is available (or soon will be) at most other download or streaming sites.
-For more detailed information about this release, please check it out at CDbaby.
+Available in all the usual places.
+Click the link of your liking below.

 In A Medieval Garden: Instrumental and Vocal Music of the Middle Ages and Renaissance